 Gas tax and vehicle fee hikes erase Pritzker’s promise of progressive income tax relief

 The numerous tax and fee hikes in Gov. J.B.
-Pritzker’s capital spending more than offset the promised savings of the governor’s “fair tax” plan.
+Pritzker’s capital spending plan more than offset the promised savings of the governor’s “fair tax” plan.

 Under Pritzker’s proposed progressive tax system, a married couple in Illinois with two kids earning the $79,168 median annual income and paying the average property tax bill of $4,157 would see $195 in total tax relief, according to the Pritzker administration’s online “fair tax calculator.”